Released On 25th Mar 2021

 3. Country of Origin is important

-Dictating the Country of Origin or the ‘Rule of Origin’ is important because it is applied to understand where goods originate, and to find out if that country has preferential benefits in Australia such as reduced rates of taxes and duty under International trade rules.
+Dictating the Country of Origin or the ‘Rule of Origin’ is important because it is applied to understand where goods originate, and to find out if that country has preferential benefits in Australia such as reduced rates of taxes and import duty under International trade rules.

 Australia is a party to many Free Trade Agreements (FTAs).
 Australia has a signed FTA with New Zealand, USA, Singapore, Thailand.